Waqar Azmi: Early life and career

 Waqar Azmi grew up with his family in Azamgarh, Uttar Pradesh, India, and moved to the UK at the age of 13, speaking no English when he arrived.
-He attended the University of Central Lancashire, graduating in 1993 with a degree in Politics and Social Policy.
+He attended the University of Central Lancashire, graduating in 1993 with a degree in politics and social policy.
+He later completed a doctorate on a topic related to diversity and equality issues.

-In 2001, he became Managing Director at the world's largest consultancy firm, TMP Worldwide Advertising and Communications and Monster.com and, chairman of Waterhouse Consulting Group in 2009.
-Azmi founded the British Federation of Racial Equality Councils, a UK body of racial equality councils and partnerships representing over 100 councils across England, Scotland and Wales.
+In 2001, he became the managing director at the world's largest consultancy firm, TMP Worldwide Advertising and Communications and Monster.com and, chairman of Waterhouse Consulting Group in 2009.
+Azmi founded the British Federation of Racial Equality Councils in 2001, a UK body of racial equality councils and partnerships representing over 100 councils across England, Scotland and Wales.
 He also founded the think tank Race Equality West Midlands and the Herefordshire Equality Partnership.

+After launching a memorial event for the Srebrenica massacre in London in July 2013 with support from David Cameron's government, he became the chairman of the newly established charity Remembering Srebrenica later that summer.

+He has been a patron of the Bosnia and Herzegovina UK Network since 2014.

 Civil service career

-In October 2004, he was appointed as UK Government's Chief Diversity Adviser at the Cabinet Office.
+In October 2004, he was appointed as UK Government's chief talent and diversity adviser at the Cabinet Office under the second Blair ministry.
 He launched the 10-Point Plan on diversity to drive change across Whitehall and for the first time in the UK, linked diversity performance of each government department to the pay and bonus of Permanent Secretaries.
 The Times wrote: "Azmi raised eyebrows when he announced that the bonuses of permanent secretaries would be linked to their success in meeting the targets".
 Britain's only Asian Permanent Secretary, Sir Suma Chakrabarti, and a former Minister, Keith Vaz, welcomed the announcement, saying it would accelerate change in the civil service.
 But Keith Vaz warned: "I'm quite sure there will be resistance to this".

 Azmi's work led each government department to prepare a delivery plan and stepped up the pace of change including advertising for open competition the posts of Permanent Secretaries, Ambassadors and other sensitive and top governmental jobs.
 The Guardian called Azmi "The Equaliser" and The Times called him "Whitehall's diversity champ."
 Pat McFadden, the then Cabinet Office Minister said in a speech that Azmi was "doing a hugely important job".
 Other commentators like Paul Zickel writing in The Times said: "Disability in the Civil Service recently moved out of the shadows and into the mainstream.
 For me, the key driver was the Civil Service-wide ten-point plan developed by Waqar Azmi".

+From 2008 to 2009, he held the post of the EU Ambassador for Intercultural Dialogue at the European Parliament.

+He left the Cabinet Office to establish Remembering Srebrenica in 2013 with support from Baroness Warsi.

+In 2014, he was appointed to the newly established Foreign Office Advisory Group on Freedom of Religion or Belief, chaired by Baroness Warsi.